Corporate Governance

 Risk Management and Internal Controls

-Following the listing on the Nasdaq Capital Market in April 2019, the Group is required to adhere to Section 404(a) of the Sarbanes-Oxley Act of 2002 as amended (the “Sarbanes-Oxley Act”) which requires management to assess and report annually on internal control over financial reporting.
-The Group’s most recent annual report on Form 20-F for the year-ended December 31, 2022, filed with the U.S. Securities and Exchange Commission on March 28, 2023, included that required management assessment and report.
+Following the listing on the Nasdaq Global Market in April 2019, the Group is required to adhere to Section 404(a) of the Sarbanes-Oxley Act of 2002 as amended (the “Sarbanes-Oxley Act”) which requires management to assess and report annually on internal control over financial reporting.
+The Group’s most recent annual report on Form 10-K for the year-ended December 31, 2023, filed with the U.S. Securities and Exchange Commission on March 27, 2024, included that required management assessment and report.
 As an Emerging Growth Company ("EGC"), as defined in the Jumpstart Our Business Start-Ups Act of 2012, our independent external auditor is not required to provide a report on and attestation to management’s assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act.
 This exemption will be lost either when the Group fails to qualify as an EGC, or at the conclusion of the financial year ended December 31, 2024, whichever occurs earlier.

-Details of our principal risks are set out in our Form 20-F in the section titled “Item 3.D Risk Factors.
+Details of our principal risks are set out in our Form 10-K in the section titled “Item 1A.
+Risk Factors.

 Corporate Culture